marchete/bonita-adldap_sync/README.md

 -Configurable Group recreation: with/without full path, with regex....<br/>
 -Single instance, doesn't fill up the archive process with tons of process.<br/>
 -No foreign references, only standard ones.
 Doesn't require external storage.<br/>
--Tested both on Bonita BPM 6.5.1 and Bonita 7.0
+-Tested both on Bonita BPM 6.5.1 and Bonita 7.0 Community version.
 <br/>
 ## Install
 Import the .bos file in Bonita Editor, configure all the variables on the process and run it.<br/>